ruckage/es-theme-nes-mini/readme.txt

 Changed folder colors to match selector bar color as they were black on a black background.
 Edited the font to replace the @ symbol with a folder icon, now if you name you folders with an @ followed by a space and then the folder name it will display a little folder icon on the game list. eg instead of a folder named 'Puzzle' you would name the folder '@ Puzzle'.

 11/03/2017
 Updated gamelist font so that the folder icon now replaces the # symbol.
-This means if you name your folder "# Puzzle" it will be shown with a folder icon and all fodlers will appear at the top of the list when sorted alphabetically.
+This means if you name your folder for example "# Puzzle" it will be shown with a folder icon and all folders will appear at the top of the list when sorted alphabetically.